sdjbabin/Food-View/README.md

 ### 2. Data Cleaning and Preparation
    - The collected data was processed to ensure consistency and accuracy.
-   - Missing values were addressed, and the datasets were standardized for analysis.
+   - Missing values were addressed and the datasets were standardized for analysis.

 ### 3. Exploratory Data Analysis (EDA)
    - Trends, patterns, and correlations in the data were explored.
-   - Time-series analysis was conducted on Zomato's stock prices, and comparisons were made with Swiggy's market data.
+   - Time-series analysis was conducted on Zomato's stock prices and comparisons were made with Swiggy's market data.

 ### 4. Data Visualization
    - Various visualization techniques were employed to represent the data clearly: